-- 4.6.3 France 24 reported on 8 November 2021 that Health facilities in parts of Afghanistan have shut down and in the capital, Kabul, hospitals are functioning without electricity or water supply as the country suffers a humanitarian crisis following the Taliban takeover and suspension of international aid.'89 By mid-November 2021, 41% of health facilities were fully functional, 58% were partially functional and less than 1% were closed, according to the OCHA. - 4.6.4 A nurse at the Wazir Mohamad Akbar Khan National Hospital in Kabul indicated to France 24 the lack of basic medicines, such as pain killers, antibiotics and vitamins, whilst staff salaries went unpaid and patients were forced to purchase their own medication.
-Similarly, The Guardian cited Dr Paul Spiegel, director of the Center for Humanitarian Health at Johns Hopkins University, who said that during a recent trip to Afghanistan he saw public hospitals without fuel, drugs, basic medical equipment and hygiene products.
-As well as shortages of equipment and drugs and food, Al Jazeera noted on 16 December 2021 that the only COVID-19 facility in Kabul lacked the capacity to provide oxygen as there was no diesel to run the generators.
+- France 24 reported on 8 November 2021 that 'Health facilities in parts of 4.6.3 Afghanistan have shut down and in the capital, Kabul, hospitals are functioning without electricity or water supply as the country suffers a humanitarian crisis following the Taliban takeover and suspension of international aid.'97 By mid-November 2021, 41% of health facilities were fully functional, 58% were partially functional and less than 1% were closed, according to the OCHA98. - 4.6.4 A nurse at the Wazir Mohamad Akbar Khan National Hospital in Kabul indicated to France 24 that there was a lack of basic medicines, such as pain killers, anti-biotics and vitamins, staff salaries went unpaid and patients were forced to purchase their own medication99.
+Similarly, The Guardian cited Dr Paul Spiegel, director of the Center for Humanitarian Health at Johns Hopkins University, who said that during a recent trip to Afghanistan he saw public hospitals without fuel, drugs, basic medical equipment and hygiene products100.
+As well as shortages of equipment and drugs and food, Al Jazeera noted on 16 December 2021 that the only COVID-19 facility in Kabul lacked the capacity to provide oxygen as there was no diesel to run the generators101. - 4.6.5 Al Jazeera noted on 16 December 2021 that the health system was "on the brink of collapse" and able to function only with a lifeline from aid organisations.'102 - Médecins Sans Frontières (MSF) noted in it crisis update on 16 December 4.6.6 2021: